bmassioui/DrugStoreManagementJavaOOP/README.md

 # DrugStore Management Java OOP
-##To master OOP concept using Java language.
+## In order, to master OOP concept using Java language.
 Java console application, to realize a school exercise:
 * Client management
 * Medicine management